jordan-public/truzt-arkanum/README.md

 To mitigate this issue we created an Aleo function named `balance_key` in the program `/trust/trust.leo` and called it from our library `/cli/queryBalanceKey.js` to achieve the same, although less efficiently.

+4. Currently Aleo programs have to know the addresses of the other programs they are calling, and the programs are not upgradeable yet.
+This makes it difficult to deploy various custom programmed conditions for fund transfers.
+However this is not a big problem - the entire protocol can be re-deployed with the addition of each new custom programmed condition.
+Aleo deployment is not expensive, especially not for programs that involve transfers of large amounts of funds.
+The core protocol can be audited, and each programmed condition could be the responsibility of the creator/user.

 ## Future work